itsmicah722/ArchGuide/docs/dual_boot_win11/installation.md

 - **UUIDs:** The UUIDs will be different for you, this is normal.
 - **Swap:** The swap subvolume may or may not exist for you, depending on if you chose to create one or not.

-**EVERYTHING ELSE IN THIS EXAMPLE OUTPUT SHOULD BE THE SAME FOR YOU, IF NOT YOU HAVE A PROBLEM!**
+***EVERYTHING ELSE IN THIS EXAMPLE OUTPUT SHOULD BE THE SAME FOR YOU, OTHERWISE YOU HAVE A PROBLEM***

 ### Reboot Commands